-As of October 15, 2021, there were 97,958,010 Subordinate Voting Shares outstanding and the following Subordinate Voting Shares are issuable upon the conversion, redemption, or exercise of derivate securities of Lowell Farms and Indus Holding Company:
+As of July 30, 2021, there are 78,992,636 Subordinate Voting Shares outstanding and the following Subordinate Voting Shares are issuable upon the conversion, redemption, or exercise of derivate securities of Lowell Farms and Indus Holding Company:

-- 12,929,015 Subordinate Voting Shares are issuable upon the redemption of all of the Class B Common Shares of Indus Holding Company ("Indus Class B Common Shares"); - 77,442,527 Subordinate Voting Shares are issuable upon the redemption of all of the Class C Common Shares of Indus Holding Company ("Indus Class C Common Shares" and, together with the Indus Class B Common Shares, "Indus Redeemable Shares") issuable upon conversion of convertible debentures of Indus Holding Company (excluding accrued and unpaid interest) and 78,442,527 Subordinate Voting Shares are issuable upon the exercise of warrants issued in the Convertible Debenture Offering; - o 9,000,000 Subordinate Voting Shares are issuable upon the exercise of the warrants (the "PIPE Warrants") issued by the Company in the PIPE transaction;
+- o 13,803,168 Subordinate Voting Shares are issuable upon the redemption of all of the Class B Common Shares of Indus Holding Company ("Indus Class B Common Shares"); - o 77,628,692 Subordinate Voting Shares are issuable upon the redemption of all of the Class C Common Shares of Indus Holding Company ("Indus Class C Common Shares" and, together with the Indus Class B Common Shares, "Indus Redeemable Shares") issuable upon conversion of convertible debentures of Indus Holding Company (excluding accrued and unpaid interest) and 78,628,692 Subordinate Voting Shares are issuable upon the exercise of warrants issued in the Convertible Debenture Offering; - o 11,500,000 Subordinate Voting Shares are issuable upon the exercise of the warrants (the "December 2020 Warrants") issued by the Company (then named Indus Holdings, Inc.) in its December 2020 Unit offering described herein (the "December 2020 Unit Offering"); - 2,411,516 Subordinate Voting Shares are issuable upon the exercise of warrants issued by Indus Holding Company prior to the RTO to investors in debentures of Indus Holding Company; - o 1,332,710 Subordinate Voting Shares are issuable upon the exercise of compensation options held by financial advisors to the Company and/or Indus Holding Company; - o 7,313,500 Subordinate Voting Shares are issuable upon the exercise of options issued pursuant to the Company's equity incentive plans, of which 1,541,000 of such shares were vested as of July 30, 2021; and - o 1,735,000 Subordinate Voting Shares are subject to outstanding restricted stock units issued pursuant to the Company's equity incentive plans, none of which were vested as of July 30, 2021.

-- o 11,663,329 Subordinate Voting Shares are issuable upon the exercise of the warrants (the "December 2020 Warrants") issued by the Company (then named Indus Holdings, Inc.) in its December 2020 Unit offering described herein (the "December 2020 Unit Offering"); - 2,411,516 Subordinate Voting Shares are issuable upon the exercise of warrants issued by Indus Holding Company prior to the RTO to investors in debentures of Indus Holding Company; - 1,332,710 Subordinate Voting Shares are issuable upon the exercise of compensation options held by financial advisors to the Company and/or Indus Holding Company; - 6,860,750 Subordinate Voting Shares are issuable upon the exercise of options issued pursuant to the Company's equity incentive plans, of which 2,011,500 shares were vested as of October 15, 2021; and - 1,775,000 Subordinate Voting Shares are subject to outstanding restricted stock units issued pursuant to the Company's equity incentive plans, none of which were vested as of October 15, 2021.
+22,643,678 of the outstanding Subordinate Voting Shares were issued in the Lowell Acquisition and are subject to a restriction on resale under Canadian law until June 26, 2021.
+Furthermore, 5,000,000 of the 22,643,678 Subordinate Voting Shares issued in the Lowell Acquisition are held in escrow and, absent offsetting claims for indemnification, will be released on November 25, 2021.

-5,000,000 of the 22,643,678 Subordinate Voting Shares issued in the Lowell Acquisition are held in escrow and, absent offsetting claims for indemnification, will be released on November 25, 2021.
-7,997,520 of the outstanding Subordinate Voting Shares were issued in connection with the C Quadrant Acquisition and are subject to a restriction on resale under Canadian law until October 27, 2021.
-309,981 Subordinate Voting Shares issued in this acquisition are held in escrow and, absent offsetting claims for indemnification, will be released on June 29, 2022.
+7,997,520 of the outstanding Subordinate Voting Shares were issued in connection with the acquisition of the real property, improvements, related assets and equity interests from C Quadrant LLC and are subject to a restriction on resale under Canadian law until October 27, 2021.
+Furthermore, 309,981 Subordinate Voting Shares issued in this acquisition are held in escrow and, absent offsetting claims for imdemnification, will be released on June 29, 2022.